hartwigmedical/actin/molecular/README.md

 event | High TMB | The molecular event against which the evidence has been matched again. trial | Trial A | The name of the trial for which the evidence holds.

-1 treatment evidence, with a single configured source name
+1 treatment evidence, with a single configured source name, for N events

 Field | Example Value | Details
 ---|---|---